tldr-pages/tldr/pages/common/isisdl.md

 `isisdl --config`

-- Do a full synchronization of the database computing all the checksums in the process:
+- Initiate a full synchronization of the database and compute the checksum of every file:

 `isisdl --sync`